mikesturm/ed/todaycard.md

 As you complete the most important tasks on the list, you get points.
 As you complete lower priority items on the list, you get points—but not as many as for the higher priority items.

+## Review and Vow

+Review the items on your card in order.Take a deep breath in, and let it out slowly.
+Let it sink in that if you follow what's on this card, you can feel really good about how your day went.
+Vow to yourself that this card will be your guide for the day.
+Commit to looking at it for guidance on what to work on next.

+Now Get to work.

+## The End of the Day

+Congratulations!
+You've made it to the end of your first day using the Today Card.
+Now it's time to tabulate your score, so you can see how well you did.

+For each item you completed, be sure it's crossed off, and you've placed the point value in the "E" column for that item.
+If you put in real effort on an item, but didn't quite finish it, you can give yourself half of the possible point value for that item.
+You should get some credit for pushing yourself to work on it.

-At the end of the day, add up your earned points and place that number in the bottom of the "E" column.
-Divide by the total number of "P" points.
+Add up your earned points and place that number in the bottom of the "E" column.
+Divide that by the total number of "P" points.
 Place that decimal (highest score being 1.000) in the box at the center bottom.
 That decimal is your score for the day.
 It's your win %.
 It tells you how well you did at doing the things you identified as most important to you today.

-## Review and Vow

-Review the items on your card in order.

-## Score Yourself
-Now comes the fun part.

-# Building Out
+# Day 2 - Building Out